 We've teamed up with Make It Kim to share with you an overview of all the top tips and tutorials she has shared over on her Instagram during January, focusing on basic cutting and texturing.
 In this blog post, you will find all the tools and supplies you need to join in with the challenge.

 Follow Make It Kim on Instagram and don't forget to come back for a monthly round-up on the Kernowcraft blog!

 In part 1 of Kim's 12 Months Of Metal, Kim explains the various metals you can choose for your jewellery designs.
 Throughout the project, Kim uses 0.5mm copper sheet to create basic textured earrings.
 The video also shows how easy it is to score a line or design onto metal sheet using a scriber - with the help of some masking tape.
-Find out more about cutting metal with shears , along with basic safety advice such as always wearing eye protection!
+Find out more about cutting metal with shears, using a rawhide mallet as well as basic safety advice such as always wearing eye protection!
 Check out our anti-mist safety goggles here.

 Choose from our selection of metal sheet for your jewellery designs, including copper, brass, sterling silver, bronze, gilding, 9ct gold and eco-friendly sheet.